Influence Dynamics and Stagewise Data Attribution

 \section{Acknowledgments}

 We would like to thank Simon Pepin Lehalleur for his detailed feedback on an earlier version of this manuscript.
-We are also grateful to Daniel Murfet, Andrew Saxe, Andrew Lampinen, and Aaditya Singh for their valuable feedback and insightful discussions.
+We are also grateful to Daniel Murfet, Andrew Saxe, Andrew Lampinen, Aaditya Singh, and Philipp Alexander Kreer for their valuable feedback and insightful discussions.
 We thank Rohan Hitchcock for his helpful input on hyperparameter calibration.

-Jin Hwa Lee and Matthew Smith gratefully acknowledge the support of the Pivotal Mentorship Program, and thank Morgan Simpson and Euan McLean for their guidance.
-They would also like to thank LISA for providing a productive working environment and support for this project.
+Jin Hwa Lee and Matthew Smith gratefully acknowledge the support of the Pivotal Mentorship Program, and thank Morgan Simpson and Euan McLean for their guidance, as well as Guillaume Corlouer and Avi Semler for their insights.
+Jin Hwa Lee thanks the Gatsby Charitable Foundation (GAT3755) and The Wellcome Trust (219627/Z/19/Z).
+Jin Hwa Lee and Matthew Smith would also like to thank LISA for providing a productive working environment and support for this project.
 Finally, we thank Stan van Wingerden for his assistance with the compute infrastructure.